WNBA Rookie of The Year (ROY) Rankings 2025: Paige Bueckers surges up the list, Hailey Van Lith impresses free-falling Sky & more (Week 5)

 WNBA Rookie of The Year (ROY) Rankings 2025: Paige Bueckers surges up the list, Hailey Van Lith impresses free-falling Sky & more (Week 5) - Source: Imagn

-Five weeks into the 2025 WNBA season, Paige Bueckers finds herself in the driver's seat of the Rookie of the Year Award race.
-The former UConn superstar has shown fans that her dominance in college could translate into the pros with ease.
-However, she is not the only first-year player to hold their own against the physicality the WNBA is known for.
+Five weeks into the 2025 WNBA season, Paige Bueckers finds herself in the driver's seat for the Rookie of the Year Award.
+The former UConn superstar has transitioned into the pro circuit quite seamlessly.
+However, she is not the only first-year player to hold their own against the physical players in the WNBA.

-This year's rookie class will be defined by Bueckers, Kiki Iriafen and Sonia Citron.
-Outside of that trio, rookies around the league have struggled to find consistency, either because of the lack of opportunity or an inability to string together good games.
-However, the emergence of Hailey Van Lith for the Chicago Sky might see her enter the conversation for the top rookie in the league soon.
+Kiki Iriafen and Sonia Citron are two other rookies who have impressed.
+Outside of that trio, though, rookies around the league have struggled to find consistency, either because of the lack of opportunity or an inability to string together good games.

-Here are our WNBA Rookie of the Year rankings after the fifth week of the season, with Bueckers back in the lead and a newcomer on the list.
+Here are our WNBA Rookie of the Year rankings after the fifth week of the season.

 #1 Paige Bueckers (Dallas Wings)